parsiya/parsiya.net/content/post/2017/2017-11-29-car-mechanic-simulator-2015.markdown

 {{< imgcap title="Global file in hex editor" src="/images/2017/car-mechanic-2015/02-inside-global.png" >}}

-This seems to be a serialized Unity file according to [DisUnity][disunity-github].
-But we do not care about the format, we want to edit XP and money to unlock auctions.
+~~This seems to be a serialized Unity file according to [DisUnity][disunity-github].~~ But we do not care about the format, we want to edit XP and money to unlock auctions.

+**Update 2021-05-18**: After looking in the decompiled source of the game I realized it is using [Easy Save 2][easy-save-2] to manage save files.

 We can see our XP and money as an int32 (aka 4 bytes) in little-endian (first byte is the LSB).
 Replace them with whatever you want (remember they are in hex).
 For example I am going to max out everything with `FF FF FF FF`.